tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/MT3608/VariableBoost/README.md

 I'm not getting efficiencies anywhere near what the datasheet claims, but I suspect this is mainly due to the low currents I am testing at.
-My component selection might be responsible for most of the losses: the forward voltage of the diode, and I'm not sure how well the electolytic capacitors perform at 1.2MHz.
+My component selection might be responsible for most of the losses: the forward voltage of the diode, and I'm not sure how well the electrolytic capacitors perform at 1.2MHz.

 | Load   | Vin(V) | Iin(mA) | Pin(mW) | Vout(V) | Iout(mA) | Pout(mW) | Efficiency(%) | Note         |
 |--------|--------|---------|---------|---------|----------|----------|---------------|--------------|